 Typically the flamingos will produce crop milk for a period ranging from a couple weeks to a few months after the hatching of their young ones.
 The chicks will gradually transition to solid food until they can completely feed on their own.

-11. A Flamoboyance Of Flamingos.
+11. A Flamboyance Of Flamingos.

 A group of flamingos is most commonly called a flamboyance.
 The other names for a group of flamingos include terms such as flock, regiment, flurry, stand and colony among others.
 Admittedly, flamboyance is more fitting and great for starting a conversation about birds.